A walk through Ruskin Park, It’s spring in London

 We started at Walthamstow Tube station. (there are two entrances) check which entrance to meet, and in a group of about 20 we headed off down the high street turning in at William Morris House, the only real part of the walk that had any Victorian theme!; then onto Lea Marshes, a fairly flat and straightforward route, following along a canal & ending up in Hackney.
 It was windy and a bit grey but still worth the effort.

-It was good to meet some different people in a different setting, and a few of us ended up in a pub afterwards.
+It was good to meet some different people in different setting, and a few of us ended up in a pub afterward.

 The second walk I went on was a South Bank Group Urban walk.

 A historical look into the revolutionaries of Clerkenwell